pricklyguy/HA-Tailscale-Support/Installation.md

 Wait for Prickly Guy to accept the share before proceeding

 Step 4: Configure Access Control List (ACL)
-In the client's Tailscale admin console (not support account), go to Access Controls Click Switch to JSON (if in visual editor mode)
+In the client's Tailscale admin console, go to Access Controls Click Switch to JSON (if in visual editor mode)
-Copy the ACL JSON from the commented section at the bottom of pg_support.yaml Paste over the existing ACL content
-Verify these sections exist:
-tagOwners section contains: tag:client-device and tag:support-enabled
-grants section contains rules for owner and pricklyguy@github
+Copy the ACL JSON from the commented section at the bottom of pg_support.yaml Paste over the existing ACL content (please note if you have ever changed this file, you'll need to merge them) Verify these sections exist: tagOwners section contains: tag:client-device and tag:support-enabled grants section contains rules for owner and pricklyguy@github